-- Arming is controlled by Channel 5

 - Led light is controlled by Channel 6

 - Flip is controlled by Channel 7

 - Headless mode is controlled by Channel 9

 - RTH mode is controlled by Channel 10

-10.44 Protocol: NCC1701
+9.44 Protocol: NCC1701

 The NCC1701 protocol is used to control the Air Hog Star Strek NCC-1701 quadcopter.
 NOTE: This protocol requires the addition of an 'NRF24L01' hardware module to function.
 See the following document for more information: